How to keep safe in the water

-When your favourite swimming spot calls, take the time to think about how to stay safe and what to do if you or others get into trouble.
+When your favourite swimming spot calls, it pays to take the time to think about how to stay safe and what to do if you or others get into trouble.

 Decide with Safeswim

-Covering 133 beaches across the Auckland region, the award-winning tool combines real-time data and regular water sampling to help keep swimmers informed.
-Some of Auckland’s most popular beaches are also home to digital signs displaying the latest Safeswim updates too – keep an eye out for them.
+Some of Auckland’s most popular beaches also feature digital signs displaying the latest Safeswim updates too – keep an eye out for them.

-Be prepared - check the weather forecast, visit the Safeswim website and know the local environment before you swim.
-Check the conditions, and if you feel uncomfortable about getting into the water, go with your gut feeling and stay out.
+Be prepared - check the weather and conditions and know the local environment before you swim.
+If in doubt, stay out.
 It's better to be safe than sorry.

-Look out for yourself and others - always supervise children around water and keep children under five years within arm's reach; never swim alone and don't pressure your friends to get into the water if they're not confident
+Look out for yourself and others - always supervise children around water and keep children under five years within arm's reach; keep an eye on your mates and don't pressure your friends to get into the water if they're not confident.

 Know your limits - too many people get into trouble in the water because they overestimate their abilities and underestimate the conditions.
 Stay within your abilities and skill level and know what you can and can't do in open water.
 Test yourself in a pool or other safer environments first.